 Our expert testers

-Our home economist Fiona Mair knows her way around a kitchen and has endless knowledge about kitchen appliances.
-With 30 years of experience, she's seen lots of new technology enter the kitchen space.
+Our home economist Fiona Mair and tester Chantelle Dart know their way around a kitchen and have endless knowledge about kitchen appliances.
+Fiona's 30 years of experience means she's seen lots of new technology enter the kitchen space.
 She's put many juicers to the test over the years and has fine-tuned our test method to reflect the latest trends, such as the rise in popularity of adding green leafy vegetables to the mix.

 How we choose what we test